patwhyte/datapy2020viewer/README.md

-This python lets the user read an excel file, modify it, and write it to a database.
+This python app lets the user read an excel file, modify it, and write it to a database.

 The following libraries need to be installed:
   openpyxl    https://openpyxl.readthedocs.io/en/stable/